emanuele-f/PCAPdroid/docs/app_api.md

 ## User Consent

 To prevent malicious apps from monitoring/hijacking the device traffic, PCAPdroid will ask for user consent every time a capture is started.
 If the user denies consent, then the request fails.
 Consent is also asked when a stop request is received from a different app from the one which started it.

 Please note that AFAIK Android does not provide a consistent way to determine the source of an Intent.
 This is only available via [getCallingPackage](`https://developer.android.com/reference/android/app/Activity#getCallingPackage()`) when the caller app uses `startActivityForResult` (or the equivalent `ActivityResultLauncher`).
+So it's adviced to always invoke the API via `startActivityForResult`.

 ## Capture Settings